sdgamboa/dotfiles/README.md

 ## New machine or installation

-+ Download this repository in your home directory
++ Download this repository to your home directory

 ```
 cd